 It is thought that some scar tissue forms in the shoulder capsule.
 The capsule is a thin tissue that covers and protects the shoulder joint.
 The scar tissue may cause the capsule to thicken, contract and limit the movement of the shoulder.
 The reason why the scar tissue forms is not known.

-A frozen shoulder occasionally follows a shoulder injury.
+Shoulder disorders occasionally follows a shoulder injury.
 However, this is not usual and most cases occur for no apparent reason.

 Symptoms: The typical symptoms are pain, stiffness, and limitation in the range of movement of a shoulder.
 The symptoms typically have three phases: